gustaveroussy/CFS/docs/CFS.md

 -   data : Seurat object to analyse
 -   organism : "Hs" (human) or "Mm" (mice) (default = "Hs")
 -   variable_features : Number of variable features to use for the SCTransform (default = 20000)
+-   min_cells : Filters out genes detected in less than the specified number of spots.
+For joint analysis of multiple samples, min_cells = 0 is recommended.

 #### output